stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 So this will cycle endlessly through the various directions in this particular, arbitrary, order.
 It is (in fact) a very simple _state machine_.

-Out of the box, these values can't be compared:
+These enum values can't be compared:

 ```
 assert_eq!(start, Direction::Left);